mikestreety/mikestreety/app/content/blog/2023-03-01-deploying-a-docker-image-to-a-remote-private-registry-with-gitlab-ci.md

   - Gitlab CI
 ---

 I am a huge fan of [Gitlab](/category/gitlab/).
-What you are able to get on the free tier is incredible (although I do with their Premium tier was slightly cheaper, but I digress) and the processes and optimisations it unlocks is infinite.
+What you are able to get on the free tier is incredible (although I do wish their Premium tier was slightly cheaper, but I digress) and the processes and optimisations it unlocks is infinite.
 The CI/Pipelines are such a powerful tool (but are by no means easy to get started with).
 The world of Gitlab CI is mind boggling, the syntax is confusing and debugging is near impossible, however every now and then you get it right and tingle of success flutters through you.

 Hopefully, this post will help someone get to the completion point sooner, as it took me a lot of Googling and fake commits and getting things wrong before I got it right.
 I am fortunate to have my Gitlab runners self-hosted otherwise I would have quickly burnt through the 400 free minutes.